Rashmi Uday Singh: Career

 As a food expert she focuses on vegetarianism and health.
 She has authored more than 40 books.
 She has won Gourmand World Cookbook award and Chevalier dans l'Ordre des Arts et des Lettres from the government of France.

-She was India's first ever city-restaurant guide and the world's first vegetarian guide to Paris.
-Also in the list of firsts is Rashmi's Nightlife guide to Mumbai followed by a city restaurant guide to Pune.
-India's first ever complete TV show "Health Today" was produced, scripted, directed and presented by her.
-Rashmi Uday Singh's Good food Academy and Sunshine workshops were trail blazing too.

 Television

 On national Television, Singh has produced, scripted, directed and hosted 52 episodes of "Health Today" on DD Metro.
 Her Food TV shows (hosted and filmed in India and internationally) include "Foodie Fundas with Rashmi" (Headlines Today) "Delicious Discoveries with Rashmi" (ET Now) and "The Foodie" (Times Now).
 Singh also did political and financial reporting for "Aaj tak" “Business Baatein" and "Newstrack".

-Media articles

-On food and health

-Singh continues to write her weekly food column in Bombay Times as well as regular columns in Chennai Times, Mid-day, Dainik Jagran, The BBC Goodfood India and in several national and international publications.
-She wrote "Health Online", her popular weekly column in The Indian Express for fifteen years and Foodline in "The Hindu" for seven years.

-Vegetarianism

-Singh has been systematically and single-handedly researching vegetarian food and vegetarian restaurants around the globe; China, Japan, Russia, France, and many more countries.
-After three decades, Singh has unrivaled knowledge and information on vegetarian food and restaurants.